openmodelingfoundation/openmodelingfoundation.github.io/content/en/standards/accessibility/_index.md

 An open question is how to facilitate follow ups to archived versions, such as bug fixes.

 Model code and documentation being available in a version control system’s repository such as github.com is not recommended as they do not have an explicit mission to serve as a permanent archive and there are no protections or mechanisms to guard against data removal.
+There is, however, an established workflow, e.g., from github to zenodo, that ensures permanent storage and version tracking.